 In spring and summer, the front lawn is a lovely place to sit with a glass of wine or a cold beer.

 If you’re looking for good old-fashioned hospitality, this is the place.
-The house has been in owner Mariam’s family for several generations.
+The house has been in the family for generations, and is co-run by Lika, her daughter Mariam and mother Meri.

 Guests are accommodated in two bedrooms (each with its own fireplace) and treated to farm-fresh meals from the family kitchen.
-The glamping barrel (pictured above) is currently in development – I’m hoping to check it out later this year!
+Or you can sleep in the new glamping barrel!

 Activities on offer include touring the tea plantation and taking a tea degustation, joining a masterclass to make Gurulian khachapuri, and hiking to a nearby 12th century monastery.
-Inter-city transfers can also be organised through the property.
+Inter-city transfers and trips to Gomismta mountain can be organised through the property.

 Fewer tourists make it to Racha compared with Svaneti or Kazbegi – but this mountainous area in north-western Georgia is every bit as picturesque (and a lot more raw and rugged).
 Pine Tree Home in the village of Ambrolauri is perched on the edge of the national park.